gregmsanderson/live-beats-aws/README.md

 - You will be prompted to approve some deploys (for example if they involve changing IAM policies).
 You can avoid being asked by adding `--require-approval never`.
 - This project uses `v2.81.0"` for `@aws-cdk/*`.
-- If you would like to generate your own `SECRET_KEY_BASE` by instead running `mix phx.gen.secret` simply update the secret we made using the same CLI call, as above.
+- If you would like to generate your own `SECRET_KEY_BASE` from `mix phx.gen.secret` simply update the secret we made using the same CLI call, as above.
 Just use the `arn` of _that_ secret which you can get from the stack, CLI or console.

 ## Clean up

-Resources incur a cost.
-If you are sure, you can delete them all:
+AWS Resources incur a cost.
+If you are sure, you can delete the stacks:

 ```bash
 cdk destroy app-stack